oceans aware: inform, inspire, involve

 Hydrocarbons: oil, gas and methane hydrate

-Hydrocarbons currently provide 84% of the world’s energy.
-About 30% of oil and gas comes from offshore facilities with nearly 100 States employing offshore drilling in almost 4,000 production facilities located on their continental shelves.
+Hydrocarbons currently provide 84% of the world’s energy, with about 30% of oil and gas coming from almost 4,000 production facilities located on the continental shelves of just under 100 States.
 Offshore drilling technology is already well-established: since 1938 when the first well was set up in the Gulf of Mexico to drill for oil at a depth of just 4 metres, offshore rigs can now reach oil or gas deposits at depths of around 7,000 metres.
-The costs involved are still much higher than for onshore or shallow water production but as land-based reserves of oil and gas are depleted and if prices increase, resources in less accessible locations will become more economic to exploit.
-Offshore fields are expected to contribute significantly to meeting the future energy needs of society until a serious commitment to avoiding fossil fuel extraction is made.
+The costs involved are still much higher than for onshore or shallow water production but as land-based reserves of oil and gas are depleted and as prices increase, resources in less accessible locations become more economic to exploit.
+Offshore fields are still expected to contribute significantly to meeting the future energy needs of society until a serious commitment to avoiding fossil fuel extraction is made.

 One resource yet to be exploited is methane hydrate, sometimes known as fire ice, which some believe will play an important role in our future energy supply.
 Deposits of methane hydrate are found in places that are gassy, wet, cold, and under pressure, such as in permafrosts or at the bottom of the sea.
 The first sample was found at the seafloor in 1979 and extraction methods have been researched ever since.
 Although methane hydrate accumulations are located in difficult environments and present numerous technical challenges, they are widely distributed: there is thought to be between 1,500 and 15,000 billion tonnes of carbon locked up in methane hydrates around the world — comparable to the 5,000 billion tonnes of carbon in all the planet’s oil, gas, and coal.
 The extraction of natural gas from methane hydrates onshore was successfully tested for the first time in 2008 by Japanese and Canadian scientists but it is still a long way from being mined on an industrial scale.
 Retrieving methane by replacing it with CO2 is now being tested, research into extraction methods is ongoing in the United States, Canada, Japan, and India.